 Advance political promises or misleading appearances of promises assuring no eminent domain, if honored at all in subsequent legislation for acquition authority, typically gloss over retroactive date restrictions for homes and the lack of protection against condemnation of both unbuilt land any any already existing, let alone future, commercial activity.
 If someone says they won’t take “homes”, or “homes and land”, they aren’t saying what they will take or land use prohibitions under this scheme.

-The “Cape Cod Plan” is regarded by the NPS lobby as a political concession; even its very limited qualification on condemnation cannot be presumed in a new Federal area where the NPS lobby can politically get what it wants without it.
+The “Cape Cod Plan” is regarded by the NPS lobby as a political concession; even its very limited qualification on condemnation cannot be presumed in a new Federal area where the NPS lobby can politically get what it wants without the political concession.

 The latest threat is Federal legislation, US Senate bill S3932, for “resource protection” across a “Downeast Maine National Heritage Area” encompassing two counties — run by a network of unelected, unaccountable non-profit organizations installed and subsidized by the Federal governement in a politically privileged position.